Developing curious and critical thinkers through a challenging and supportive all-girls’ learning environment

 Read about why and how girls thrive in a girl-centred learning environment in this piece by Dr Kevin Stannard, Director of Innovation and Learning, Girls' Day School Trust.

 Girls’ School Graduates

-New research from the NCGS reveals that, when compared to girls graduating from coed schools, girls’ school graduates:
+New research from the ICGS reveals that, when compared to girls graduating from coed schools, girls’ school graduates:

 - Have stronger academic skills

 Read the executive summary of Fostering Academic and Social Engagement: an Investigation into the Effects of All-Girls Education in the Transition to University

 We provide opportunities for girls to share ideas, solve problems and appreciate diversity of thought.
 From passionately discussing a topic around a table to designing a project in the makerspace, our approach is designed to deepen students’ ability to work together.

 We nurture girls’ personal, physical, social, emotional and intellectual development.
 We meet each girl where she is in her learning journey, and if she’s struggling with a subject or balancing her workload, we guide her to the support or strategies she needs, and help her gain the tools to problem-solve and lead her learning.